TobikoData/sqlmesh/docs/guides/multi_engine.md

     )
     ```

-When specifying the `duckdb` gateway in a particular model, we explicitly set DuckDB to be used for the operations related to that model's physical tables, which will be materialized in the PostrgreSQL `main_db` catalog.
+When specifying the `duckdb` gateway in a particular model, we explicitly set DuckDB to be used for the operations related to that model's physical tables, which will be materialized in the PostgreSQL `main_db` catalog.

 ```sql linenums="1"
 MODEL (